ivoklimsa/DockerVSB/lab-2/README.md

     Because the MySQL was writing out to a named volume, we can start a new container with the same data.

-    When the container starts it will not overwrite existing data in a volume.
+    When the container starts, it will not overwrite existing data in a volume.
 So the data created in the previous steps will be left intact and mounted into the new container.

 8. Start a new MySQL container